Rachel Ann's Country Clips Pet Grooming Most Frequently Asked Questions

 We have a responsibility to ensure the health and safety of all the animals in our care, so we require that every furry guest be vaccinated against certain serious, contagious diseases.

-Must be current on vaccinations for Rabies, Distemper (which includes the Parvo Vaccine) and Bordetella.
+All Dogs - Must be current on vaccinations for Rabies, Distemper (which includes the Parvo Vaccine), and Bordetella.

-Adult Dogs - All Vaccines given for first time generally have a waiting period between 7-10 days prior to grooming.
+Adult Dogs - All Vaccines that are given for the very first time generally have a waiting period between 7-10 days prior to grooming.
 This time allows the body to build immunity and offer maximum protection for your pet as well as others.
 An example of this would be if your dog is up to date on Rabies and Distemper but has never had the Bordetella Vaccination.

 IMPORTANT UPDATE FOR DOGS - Due To Recent Outbreaks Of Canine Influenza In Surrounding States - We Highly Recommend Speaking With Your Veterinarian To Include The Canine Influenza Vaccination To Your Dogs Vaccine Regimen.